 Mr. David Hitt II, MS, JD

-Mr. Hitt received his Bachelors of Science degrees in both Physics and Business and Public Administration from the University of Texas at Dallas in 1982.
-He then received a Masters degree in Taxation at Baylor University in 1983 and his Juris Doctorate from Southern Methodist University in 1987.
-He applies his formal education to protecting technologies and guiding businesses at his law firm, Hitt Gaines, located in the north Dallas area.
-He specializes in all facets of intellectual property law with extensive experience in patent procurement and counseling in a wide array of physical, electrical, mechanical, mathematical, and computer technologies.
+Mr. Hitt received BS degrees in both Physics and Business and Public Administration from the University of Texas at Dallas in 1982.
+He then received an MS degree in Taxation at Baylor University in 1983 and his JD from Southern Methodist University in 1987.
+He practiced transactional intellectual property law for 30 years (at his own firm, Hitt Gaines, for 22 of those years), gaining extensive experience in patent procurement and counseling in a wide array of physical, electrical, mechanical, mathematical, and computer technologies.
 He specialized in the preparation of patentability, registrability, and infringement opinions, as well as counseling regarding corporate intellectual property strategy, valuation, and cost control.
 Mr. Hitt left the practice of law in 2016 to focus full-time on barrier strategy, teaming with other entrepreneurs to launch and lead early-stage companies, bringing to market significant technologies, taking an equity position, and acting as a statutory board member, advisory board member, or c-suite officer.

 Dr. Dennis Robbins, MS, PhD